Why is London such a great place to live, and what makes London property so attractive as an investment?

 2) Discreetly Marketed – Usually by estate agents who only contact their trusted buyers

-3) Off Market – Properties that are usually sourced directly from the vendor (Off Market will vary depending on who you speak with.
-Read our Guide to Buying Off Market property to avoid costly mistakes and over paying)
+3) Off Market – Properties that are usually sourced directly from the vendor (Off-market will vary depending on who you speak with.
+Read our Guide to Buying Off Market property to avoid costly mistakes and overpaying)

 Unfortunately, the average member of the public will not have access to the whole market.
 They will only see a small percentage of property available.
-In some areas of Prime Central London as much as 50% of transactions are either off market or pre-market.
+In some areas of Prime Central London, as much as 50% of transactions are either off-market or pre-market.
 The majority of these transactions are through a buying agent or property finder.

 As if these issues were not enough to contend with, buying from overseas is even more complicated.
 Not knowing the areas often leads to buying in the wrong location for your objectives.
 Having limited market knowledge on property prices can also create problems.
 London is a very price-sensitive market.
 The best property at the right price always sells fast.
 It can be very frustrating for overseas buyers who only fly over to view a specific property to find it sold.
 Therefore, most overseas buyers usually appoint a buying agent to represent their interests in London.
 A good buying agent will advise on location and prices, then search all options to access the whole market.

 The location is always a high priority for any property buyer.
 The most desirable areas of London are central and surrounding the lower half of Hyde Park.
 This area is commonly known as Prime Central London.
 Then Prime London occupies the areas north of Hyde Park, and the Prime Fringes surround both Prime Central and Prime.